Thermodynamic uncertainty relation under continuous measurement and feedback with quantum-classical-transfer entropy: End matter

-We derive quantum TUR for general current $\hat{J}$ under continuous measurement and feedback control by incorporating QC-transfer entropy.
+\hypertarget{Appendix_A}{\textit{Appendix A: Derivation of the main result using QC-transfer entropy.---}} We derive quantum TUR for general current $\hat{J}$ under continuous measurement and feedback control by incorporating QC-transfer entropy.
 In analogy with the previous study~\cite{PhysRevLett.128.140602}, we consider the auxiliary perturbation of the Hamiltonian and jump operators $\{L_k^{Y_t}\}$ using parameter $\theta$ as

 where